Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

 \subsection{Observation strategy}

 The GW detection induces a bias on the BNS inclination, in other words on the potential EM observation viewing angle.
 Moreover, due to the physics of the ejecta, there exists an inherent dependence of the EM luminosity on the observer viewing angle.
-This has been recovered in our simulation results, as presented in Section \ref{sect:freevstrapped_results}, where we reported the repartition of fluxes in the free and trapped zone depending on GW detector configuration.
+This has been recovered in our simulation results, as presented in Sect. \ref{sect:freevstrapped_results}, where we reported the repartition of fluxes in the free and trapped zone depending on GW detector configuration.
 This will be a major feature to consider in view of a millisecond magnetar detection.
-In this section, we discuss in more details the expected effect of the observer viewing angle -- induced by the combined effects of the GW and EM emissions -- on the potential detections arising from the synthetic BNS population.
+In this section we discuss in more details the expected effect of the observer viewing angle, induced by the combined effects of the GW and EM emissions, on the potential detections arising from the synthetic BNS population.
 This enables us to outline a simulation-informed observation strategy for optimal chances of detection.
 Throughout this discussion, we consider the millisecond magnetar EM counterpart using the 10$^{15}$G magnetic field results.

 The trapped zone is the one furthest away from the jet, centered on the edge-on viewing angle.
 Thus, the GW emission is of a lesser amplitude in this zone, but it covers the widest solid angle.
-This implies that, on one hand, the systems in this configuration will become progressively out of reach of GW interferometers as the distance increases.
-On the other hand, the larger number of systems expected in this configuration implies a significant number of well localized GW detections in this configuration at lower distances, provided the GW interferometers have the sensitivity to localize them with enough precision.
+This implies that, on one hand, the systems in this configuration will be out of reach of GW interferometers at a lower distance than for systems in a free zone configuration.
+On the other hand, the larger number of systems expected in this configuration implies a significant number of well-localized GW detections in this configuration at lower distances, provided the GW interferometers have the sensitivity to localize them with enough precision.

-Concerning the EM emission, the dynamical ejecta, of a high opacity, reprocesses significantly the emission in the trapped zone (see Figure \ref{obs_geom}).
+Concerning the EM emission, the dynamical ejecta, of a high opacity, reprocesses significantly the emission in the trapped zone (see Fig. \ref{obs_geom}).
 This means a lower luminosity, but also entails an emission that could last longer than the magnetar lifetime, which is particularly interesting for a millisecond magnetar detection prospect, where the time to process the GW alert and to direct instruments in the correct localization is critical.
+In this case, the use of sensitive X-ray pointed instruments such as MXT and FXT are to be favored.